Look cool and save the planet by supporting these eco friendly wood sunglasses brands this summer!

 9. Vilo Eyewear

 Get outdoors with Vilo Wood Sunglasses!
-They’re all handmade from sustainably sourced wood.
-Polarized and UV400 lenses make the perfect sunglasses for alpine skiing and water sports.
-They also come with option to add a custom personalised engraving to make them truly unique!
+They’re all handmade from sustainably sourced woods, like henna and ash.
+But that’s not all!
+The Polarized and UV400 lenses are made from recycled materials.
+And they make the perfect sunglasses for alpine skiing and water sports.
+Vilo also offers an option to add a custom personalised engraving to make your pair truly unique!

 Best for: Sports enthusiasts